jh5123/GACoT/README.md

+*Note: Solo research project.
+Academic "we" used throughout for convention.*

 # GACoT: Graph-Augmented Chain of Thought for Financial Reasoning

 A framework to improve LLM accuracy on financial calculations through dependency tracking and runtime scaffolding.